Canadian Health Measures Survey (CHMS)

 Second step: visit to the CHMS MEC

-The MEC consists of two trailers linked by an enclosed pedestrian walkway.
-One trailer serves as a reception and administration area, while the other contains physical measure rooms and a laboratory.
+The MEC consists of three trailers (side by side), linked by enclosed pedestrian walkways.
+One trailer serves as a reception and administration area, the second trailer contains a laboratory and physical measure rooms, while the third trailer contains additional physical measure rooms.

 For each respondent, the complete visit to the MEC lasts about two hours.
 This is an approximate time, given that each respondent is assessed for their suitability for each measure and tested accordingly.